 What is a digital marketing audit?

-Digital marketing audit refers to a comprehensive investigation of the implemented digital marketing strategy.
+A digital marketing audit is a comprehensive investigation of the implemented digital marketing strategy.
 The process involves analyzing the performance of the tactics and practices to determine any digital gaps and loopholes.

 Ultimately, the audit results in a set of recommendations.
-First, the tactics that should be retained because they perform ultimately, and, second, the tactics that must be tweaked in the right direction.
+First, the tactics should be retained because they perform well, and second, the tactics must be tweaked in the right direction.
 The latter is only exhausting resources with nothing to show for it, warranting the need to replace them with other strategies or tactics.

 A digital marketing audit: